el1t1st/bubblesort/README.md

 A solution is to iter_mut over the original collection, and mutate it.
 To have multiple immutable references, you can clone the original collection.

-The algorithm:
+The bubblesort algorithm adapted to Rust:

+1. Clone the collection to sort
+2. Set the switched to false
-Loop over all elements of the vector
+3. Loop over all elements of the cloned vector
+4. Check if there current index < total length of vector -1
-Compare the current element to the next element in the vector Swap if needed both elements
+5. Compare the current element to the next element in the cloned collection
+6. Swap if needed both elements in the original collection (that way you have multiple immutable reads on the cloned collection and one mutable reference to the original collection)
-If there is a swap set the switched value to true
+7. If there is a swap set the switched value to true
+8. End Loop
+9. Copy the updated collection to the cloned collection
-Stop looping when the switched value is false
+10. Stop looping when the switched value is false
+11. Loop until the switched value is false

 ### 2. When working with for loops on vectors and comparing indices, you need a way to know when you need to compare and when not.
 Because you will panic if you are trying to compare the last element with a non-existing next element.

 That's why you need an if block which checks if you've reached the last element before you compare the current element with the next element.

 # Extracting the bubblesort function for i32
 This extraction can be found in the **extract_bubblesort_function** branch.